shibochen/JavaScript/JavaScript/Tutorial_Notes.md

 new Function('a,b', 'return a + b'); // comma-separated
 new Function('a , b', 'return a + b'); // comma-separated with spaces
 ```
-3. a function is created using `new Function`, its `[[Environment]]` references not the current Lexical Environment, but instead the global one.
+3. A function is created using `new Function`, its `[[Environment]]` references not the current Lexical Environment, but instead the global one.

 ## Scheduling: setTimeout and setInterval
 1. Methods `setInterval(func, delay, ...args)` and `setTimeout(func, delay, ...args)` allow to run the func regularly/once after `delay` milliseconds.